Engee documentation

 Friction

-# Cylinder friction — option for modelling friction during piston movement
+# Cylinder friction — option to simulate friction during piston movement

 Details

-Whether the friction of the piston during movement is taken into account.
-The block friction force is made up of the Stribeck force, Coulomb force and viscosity.
-For more information, see block Cylinder Friction (IL).
+Whether the friction of the piston is taken into account during movement.
+The friction force of the block consists of the Shtribek force, Coulomb force and viscosity.
+For more information, see the section Cylinder Friction (IL).

 Default value